 Ludwigia arcuata has attractive reddish foliage and is easily trimmed to form dense bushes.
-Tank example below by Thomas McCowan.
+Tank example above by Thomas McCowan.

 Ludwigia arcuata is a delicate stem aquatic plant that originates from the US.
 It is often confused with Ludwigia brevipes, which is similar, but slightly larger with broader leaves.
 It is also similar to Didiplis diandra which is much harder to grow well.
 Ludwigia arcuata has attractive orange - reddish leaves and thin stems and leaves.